nf-core/sarek/docs/output.md

 ### Mark Duplicates

-During duplicate marking read pairs that are likely to have originated from duplicates of the same original DNA fragments through some artificial processes are identified.
+During duplicate marking, read pairs that are likely to have originated from duplicates of the same original DNA fragments through some artificial processes are identified.
 These are considered to be non-independent observations, so all but a single read pair within each set of duplicates are marked, causing the marked pairs to be ignored by default during the variant discovery process

 For further reading and documentation see the [data pre-processing for variant discovery from the GATK best practices](https://gatk.broadinstitute.org/hc/en-us/articles/360035535912-Data-pre-processing-for-variant-discovery).